 To the north, the parish begins near Mayfield Golf Course, at Culvert Bridge, taking in Lower Freystrop where there is a post box, bus stop and church.
 Almost exactly two miles from Haverfordwest, the main village of Freystrop is announced.
 The southern boundary of the parish is at Troopers Inn.
 Cranham Farm marks the extreme west boundary whilst the river Cleddau at Little Milford, denotes the eastern limit.

 Freystrop Village Hall stands beside the main road whilst the community’s playing field and children’s play ground is along Targate Road.
 There is a bus shelter and public telephone on the junction with the main road.
-The Main Hall is suitable for functions with a capacity of 100 (at tables) or 150 (as audience).
+The Main Hall is suitable for functions with a capacity of 100 seating and 150 standing.
 There is a stage, toilets, kitchen facilities and parking for up to twelve cars.

 The Village Hall and Playing Field Management Committee are a dedicated group who take responsibility for ensuring that the Village Hall has all the required licenses.